Leonardo-Boss/suckless-site/wmi.suckless.org/index.md

 wmi was the initial project which became popular, though [wmii](http://wmii.suckless.org) is the successor of wmi.
 The last release of wmi happened back in 2004.
 There are still some occasional users of wmi.
-If you like to check how the good old days felt, check it out, though its code sucks more unfortunately than our more recent projects.
+If you would like to experience the good old days, please check it out; though, its code sucks more unfortunately than our recent projects.

 ->[![Screenshot](screenshots/wmi-20080718s.png)](screenshots/wmi-20080718.png)<-

 Download
 --------
-You can download the historic copy of [wmi-10](http://dl.suckless.org/misc/wmi-10.tar.gz).
+You can download an historic copy of [wmi-10](http://dl.suckless.org/misc/wmi-10.tar.gz).
 You can also [browse](http://hg.suckless.org/wmi) its source code repository or get a copy using [Mercurial](http://www.selenic.com/mercurial/) with the following command:

 	hg clone http://hg.suckless.org/wmi